Mammalian Value Systems: Discussion

 The possibility of autonomous, software-based agents, whether self-driving cars, domestic robots, or the longer-term possibilities of superintelligence, highlights an important theoretical problem---the need to separate the intelligent capabilities of such a system from the fundamental values which guide the agents' actions.
 For such an agent to exist in a human world and to act in a manner compatible with human values, these values would need to be explicitly modeled and formalized.
 An emerging train of thought in AI safety research is that this modeling process would need to be conducted by the AI system itself, rather than by the system's designers.
 In other words, the agent would start off with an initially uncertain goal structure and infer human values over time by observing our behavior. \\

 The question that motivates this article is to ask the following: what can we say about the broad features of the initial goal structure that the agent then refines through observation and hypothesis generation?
-The perspective we advocate is to view human values within the context of the broader mammalian kingdom, thereby providing implicit priors on the latent structure of the values we aim to infer.
-The shared neurological structures underlying mammalian emotions and their corresponding social behaviors provide a starting point for formalizing an initial value system for autonomous, software-based agents. \\
+The perspective we advocate is to view human values within the context of the broader mammalian class, thereby providing implicit priors on the latent structure of the values we aim to infer.
+The shared neurological structures underlying mammalian emotions and their corresponding social behaviors provide a starting point for formalizing an initial value system for autonomous, software-based agents.
+There are several practical implications of having a more detailed understanding of the structure of human values.
+By having more detailed prior information, it may be possible to learn from fewer examples.
+For an agent that is actively making decisions and having an impact on the world, learning an ethical framework more efficiently can minimize potential catastrophes.
+Furthermore, an informative prior may make approaches to AI safety which are otherwise computationally intractable into practical options. \\

 From this vantage point, we argue that what we colloquially refer to as human values can be informally decomposed into \emph{1) mammalian values, 2) human cognition, and 3) several millennia of human social and cultural evolution}.
 In the context of a \emph{de novo} artificially intelligent agent, we can characterize desirable, human-compatible behavior as being described by mammalian values merged with AI cognition.
 It goes without saying that we have left out a considerable amount of detail in this description.
 The specifics of Inverse Reinforcement Learning, the many neuroscientific nuances underlying the comparative neuroanatomy, physiology, and function of the mammalian brain, as well as the controversies and competing theories in the respective disciplines are all substantial topics on their own right. \\